 Cognitive-behavioural therapy (CBT) is another common treatment option for people with schizophrenia.
 CBT helps people learn how to change the thoughts and behaviours that contribute to their symptoms.

 Psychosocial rehabilitation is another important part of treatment for people with schizophrenia.
-Psychosocial rehabilitation helps people with schizophrenia to regain their independence and function as well as possible in their community.
-This may include things such as supported housing, supported employment, and facilitated assisted living.
+People with schizophrenia may be able to regain their independence and function as well as possible in their community with psychosocial treatment of Schizophrenia This may include things such as supported housing, supported employment, and facilitated assisted living.

 The prognosis for schizophrenia is guarded.
-This means that the long-term outcome for people with this disorder is uncertain.
-Full recovery from schizophrenia is uncommon, and early onset of illness, family history of schizophrenia, structural brain abnormalities and prominent cognitive symptoms are associated with a poor prognosis.
+This means that the long-term outcome for people with such mental disorders is uncertain.
+Full recovery from schizophrenia is uncommon, and early onset of illness from late teens, family history of schizophrenia, structural brain abnormalities and prominent cognitive symptoms are associated with a poor prognosis.

-Different factors, such as obesity and nulliparity might raise the risk for breast cancer.
+Different risk factors and medical conditions, such as obesity might raise the risk for breast cancer.
 For example, obesity is known to increase the risk for various types of cancer, and having no children may lead to prolonged exposure to estrogen – which has been linked to an increased risk for breast cancer.
 However, it’s important to note that not all women with schizophrenia will experience these health problems.

-Schizophrenia is a complex mental illness that can’t be prevented entirely, but some strategies may help reduce the risk of developing the condition.
+There is no cure for Schizophrenia as it’s a complex neurological condition, but some strategies may help reduce the risk of developing the condition.
 These include:

 – Receiving early treatment for any mental health conditions